sayedelgawy/Small-Bank-App/README.md

 # small Bank system app

-small Bank system app which contains 2 modules
+small Bank system app which contains 3 modules

-#Client Module
+#Client Module:

 Each client contains: client name, id,pin code balance.
 Client can login to the system using id and pin code